libvips/pyvips/doc/intro.rst

 pixels, but is slower and needs more memory.
 See :class:`pyvips.enums.Access` for full details on the various modes available.

-You can also load formatted images from memory buffers, create images that wrap C-style memory arrays, or make images from constants.
+You can also load formatted images from memory, create images that wrap C-style memory arrays held as Python buffers, or make images from constants.

 The next line::